-The Generic Names Supporting Organization (GNSO), its description, purpose(s), structures (e.g. Council, Stakeholder Groups), and governance mandate are covered in ICANN Bylaws, Article X, Sections 1-6.
-Transition procedures to the new GNSO Council, to become effective in October 2009, are contained in Article XX, Section 5.
-The Policy Development Process (PDP) for the GNSO is described in ICANN Bylaws ANNEX A.
+The Generic Names Supporting Organization (GNSO), its description, purpose(s), structures (e.g. Council, Stakeholder Groups), and governance mandate are covered in ICANN Bylaws, Article 11.
+Sections 1-6.
+The Policy Development Process (PDP) for the GNSO is described in ICANN Bylaws Annex A. The Expedited Policy Development Process (EPDP) for the GNSO is described in Annex A-1, and the GNSO Guidance Process (GGP) in Annex A-2.